OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

           { Key = "name of another parameter" }
         },

-        -- Per default, the chosen parameter is set to the last one in the list above.
+        -- Per default, the chosen parameter is set to the first one in the list above.
         -- However, you can also set the default parameter in the asset Parameter = "name of parameter",
         -- It is also possible to set a value range that is different compared to the